 On Saturday, June 13, we resumed our former weekend Mass schedule, as well as a slightly altered daily Mass schedule.
 You can quickly view the schedule by clicking the gold floating button labeled with a chalice and host and "Mass Times & Directions."
 A videotaped Mass will be transmitted to our videos page at 5:00 pm on Saturday.
 On the Mass Times & Directions pop-up schedule, any live-stream or video Mass is marked by a small, gold arrow that will take you to the videos page.

 When you come to church for Mass, we will be employing safety protocols so that you can stay safe.
-Here is what to expect and how you can plan ahead.

 On weekends you can view a video of Sunday Mass via Facebook or on our videos page.
 The video willl remain on the website indefinitely.
 You can read or download and print Father's weekend homilies here on our website.